These are the best Nintendo Switch Controllers in Summer 2021: Hori, 8bitdo, PowerA, and More!

 Best Nintendo Switch Controller Overall: PowerA Enhanced Wireless Controller

-The only thing that you need to know about this controller is that you need 2 AA batteries to use it (which isn’t all that different from the Xbox One controller).
-When you can easily stock up on rechargeable batteries, though, it’s far from a deal-breaker!
+The only thing you need to know about this controller is you need 2 AA batteries to use it (which isn’t all that different from the Xbox One controller).
+When you can easily stock up on rechargeable batteries though, it’s far from being a deal-breaker!

 - Why pay more when you can get the best Nintendo Switch controller for less?
 PowerA's wireless controller does almost anything the Pro Controller can do at half the price.
 If you don't need a controller that read Amiibos, then this controller is a solid buy.